-Immature Forest: The visual aspect and vegetal structure are dominated by singleleaf pinyon trees greater than 4.5 feet in height.
+Immature Forest: The visual aspect and vegetal structure are dominated by Utah juniper trees and singleleaf pinyon trees greater than 4.5 feet in height.
 The upper crown of dominant and co-dominant trees are cone or pyramidal shaped.
 Seedling and saplings of pinyon and Utah juniper are present in the understory.
-Dominants are the tallest trees on the site.
+Dominants are the tallest trees on the site; co-dominants are 65 to 85 percent of the highest of dominant trees.
 Understory vegetation is moderately influenced by a tree overstory canopy of about 10 to 25 percent.

-Mature Forest: The visual aspect and vegetal structure are dominated by singleleaf pinyon that have reached or are near maximal heights for the site.
+Mature Forest: The visual aspect and vegetal structure are dominated by singleleaf pinyon and Utah juniper that have reached or are near maximal heights for the site.
 Dominant trees average greater than five inches in diameter at one-foot stump.
-Upper crowns of singleleaf pinyon are typically either irregularly or smoothly flat-topped or rounded.
-Tree canopy cover ranges from 20 to about 30 percent.
-Understory vegetation is strongly influenced by tree competition, overstory shading, duff accumulation, etc. Infrequent, yet periodic wildfire is presumed to be a natural disturbance influencing the understory of mature pinyon forests.
+Upper crowns of singleleaf pinyon and Utah juniper are typically either irregularly or smoothly flat-topped or rounded.
+Tree canopy cover ranges from 30 to about 40 percent.
+Understory vegetation is strongly influenced by tree competition, overstory shading, duff accumulation, etc. Infrequent, yet periodic wildfire is presumed to be a natural disturbance influencing the understory of mature pinyon-juniper forests.
 This stage of community development is assumed to be representative of this forest site in the pristine environment.

 Over-Mature Forest: In the absence of wildfire or other naturally occurring disturbances, the tree canopy on this site can become very dense.
-This stage is dominated by singleleaf pinyon that have reached maximal heights for the site.
+This stage is dominated by singleleaf pinyon and Utah juniper that have reached maximal heights for the site.
 Dominant and co-dominant trees average greater than five inches in diameter at one-foot stump height.
 Upper crowns are typically irregularly flat-topped or rounded.
 Understory vegetation is sparse or absent due to tree competition, overstory shading, duff accumulation, etc. Tree canopy cover is commonly greater than 40 percent.